-“So offering them this opportunity … for a short period of time they get to be in control of what they want to do.
+“For a short period of time, they get to be in control of what they want to do.
 They get to tell their horses to stop, to walk, to turn right, to turn left … that’s huge for them.”

 For three days every week, children on horseback ride through exercises in the covered arena flanked by a human volunteer on each side.
-Gerbier-Violleau devises lessons where children complete several tasks in a row, challenging their working memory and spatial awareness.
+Gerbier-Voilleau devises lessons where children complete several tasks in a row, challenging their working memory and spatial sense.

 Then, there are the mental benefits that keep kids and parents coming back.

-His mother, Eréndira Torres Pina, is impressed with the difference the lessons have made in his confidence, his anxiety, his coordination and his speech.
+His mother, Erendira Torres Pina, said the lessons have boosted his confidence, lowered his anxiety and helped develop his coordination and speech.

 “It’s been an amazing experience for Christian,” she said.
 “The horses don’t judge children, they just do their job.”

-Still, Gerbier-Violleau acknowledges cost can be a barrier for some families.
+Still, Gerbier-Voilleau acknowledges cost can be a barrier for some families.
 That’s why staff are always applying for more grants, trying to secure more ongoing funding from government and private donors.

 “It's very competitive,” said RTRA vice chair Bob Flynn.
 “There are a lot of really good charities out there looking for money.”

-This year, RTRA is securing the rest of the money necessary to construct a new, smaller riding in front of their office.
+This year, RTRA is securing the rest of the money necessary to construct a new, smaller ringin front of their office.
 Two sponsors have pledged to match donations from members of the public to build the new arena, up to $100,000.

 Right now, they share a massive indoor arena with more experienced Twin Oaks riders.
-The environment can be intimidating for new equestrians, Gerbier-Violleau said.
+The environment can be intimidating for new equestrians, Gerbier-Voilleau said.

 Having their own ring will allow RTRA to offer therapeutic riding lessons on more days of the week and in the more desirable after-school timeslots.
 The smaller space will also be better for RTRA kids to ride independently, without the lunge line tethering them to their coach.

-Board chair Melanie Stefiuk said she hopes some riders get the chance to attend an in-person horse show in Langley alongside other kids.
+Board chair Melanie Stefiuk said she hopes some riders get the chance to attend an in-person horse show in Langley this year.

-To that end, RTRA is looking for a new horse that’s been trained in more advanced moves to replace one that’s retiring.
+To that end, they’re looking for a new horse that’s been trained in more advanced moves to replace one that’s retiring.
 The ideal horse or pony will be gentle and patient, and also trained in walk, trot and canter.

 RTRA is always looking for new volunteers.
-Those interested in volunteering, donating or suggesting a horse to join the program should call the office at 604-241-7837 or email email@example.com.
+If you’re interested in volunteering, donating or suggesting a horse to join the program you can call the office at 604 241 7837 or email email@example.com.